envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | --- | --- |
 | `clientSelectors` _[RateLimitSelectCondition](#ratelimitselectcondition) array_ | ClientSelectors holds the list of select conditions to select specific clients using attributes from the traffic flow.
 All individual select conditions must hold True for this rule and its limit to be applied.
  If no client selectors are specified, the rule applies to all traffic of the targeted Route.
  If the policy targets a Gateway, the rule applies to each Route of the Gateway.
 Please note that each Route has its own rate limit counters.
-For example, if a Gateway has two Routes, and the policy has a rule with limit 10rps, the Gateway will have 20rps limit in total. |
+For example, if a Gateway has two Routes, and the policy has a rule with limit 10rps, each Route will have its own 10rps limit. |
 | `limit` _[RateLimitValue](#ratelimitvalue)_ | Limit holds the rate limit values.
 This limit is applied for traffic flows when the selectors compute to True, causing the request to be counted towards the limit.
 The limit is enforced and the request is ratelimited, i.e. a response with 429 HTTP status code is sent back to the client when the selected requests have reached the limit. |